-- 23.2.b.
+- 23.2.a.
+All revegetation shall be carried out in a manner that encourages a prompt vegetative cover which, at a minimum, shall be adequate to control erosion and is consistent with the reclamation plan.
+The ground cover requirements for revegetation set forth in section 9 of this rule may be modified on a case-by-case basis, by the Secretary, except that at a minimum the vegetative ground cover shall be no less than that which existed before remining and shall be adequate to control erosion.
+Determination of premining ground cover success and productivity shall be made using sampling techniques described by the Secretary. - 23.2.b.
 The responsibility for successful revegetation, as required by the Act, shall be for a period of not less than two growing seasons, as defined by the Secretary, after the last year of augmented seeding, fertilizing, irrigation or other work. - 23.3.
 Water Quality.
-A coal remining operation may qualify for the effluent limitations set forth in Title 47 Series 30 subdivision 6.2.d.. - 23.4.
+A coal remining operation may qualify for the effluent limitations set forth in Title 47 Series 30 subdivision 6.2.d. "wrong cross reference need to change to title 46b at the next rule change". - 23.4.
 Requirements to Release Bonds.
 Bond release for remining operations shall be in accordance with all of the requirements set forth in subsection 12.2 of this rule.
 Provided that there is no evidence of a premature vegetation release.